ml4astro/icml2025/index.md

 # Sponsors

-We are grateful for the supports from our sponsors.
+We are grateful for the support from our sponsors.

 <div class="row no-gutters">